Scrydon

 Troubleshooting

-Run the CLI validator locally to see detailed errors:
+Run the CLI validator locally before publishing the pack to see detailed errors:

 bunx @scrydon/sdk-authoring integrations test --level static